jobiols/odoo-env/README.md

 Changelog
 ---------
+- [0.7.4]   - New parameter to attach to a running containcer in sd Support for debug image in v11 (python3) data/install_scripts.sh impruvement and fixes
 - [0.7.3]   - if odoo not in manifest do not start image instead showing an error
 - [0.7.2]   - start aeroo on v > 9
 - [0.7.1]   - Revert again go https
 - [0.7.0]   - Change protocol from https to ssh in order to use ssh keys.
 - [0.6.1]   - FIX working directory with version > 9.
 If odoo main
               version was > 9 the directory added a dot ie /odoo-10.0./
 - [0.6.0]   - deprecate dbfilter.